natcap/ROOT/docsrc/rst/examples.rst

     Example of hexagonal SDUs generated by ROOT preprocessing for this example.

-With this data provided, we can run ROOT’s preprocessing step, which calculates per-SDU totals for each of the provided potential impact rasters.
+With this data provided, we can run ROOT's preprocessing step, which calculates per-SDU totals for each of the provided potential impact rasters.
 This step automates masking the impact rasters according to the activity and area-of-interest masks and performing the zonal stats needed to sum the impact per SDU polygon.
 The results are saved to tables of values used by the optimization step, as well as to a shapefile output that can be used for user analysis or visualization.

 Optimization parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we need to specify the kind of optimization analysis to run.
 Within a ROOT optimization problem, there are three elements to consider: what are the choices available?
 What are the objectives or goals of the decision?
 And what are the constraints or targets?
-We have discussed the first of these already – the various activities available in each SDU are the choices.
+We have discussed the first of these already - the various activities available in each SDU are the choices.
 More specifically, the choices are to do or not do a given activity in each of the various SDUs.

 The :ref:`objectives<ig-objectives-table>` define the values that we aim to maximize or minimize with different allocations of the various activities.
 In our current example the objectives are: